 1. Use Camping Storage Boxes

 Group similar gear together and place it in a box that is sized for the items inside of it.
+Clear plastic bins are great so you can see what’s in them without having to open the box.
 For smaller items that can be easily lost in the bottom of the plastic containers, secure them in a sealable plastic bag for safe-keeping.

 2. Label Your Camping Organizer Boxes

 It is a good idea to place an easily readable label on all of your storage boxes.